Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 - Protect Future Breaches from Occurring

 # DFIR Analysis Techniques
-There a number of specalist skills that a DFIR analyst or engineer may learn or individually speacalise in, some of the more common are:
+There a number of specialist skills that a DFIR analyst or engineer may learn or individually specialize in, some of the more common are:
 - Malware Analysis
 - Cyber Threat Intelligence
 - Threat Hunting